Life Is Beautiful (2015 TV series): Production

-The Series repeat its telecast on Channel 8 at 5.30pm.
+Release

-This series started its rerun on Saturdays and Sundays at 7:30am to 9:30am on 27 Nov 2021.
+Broadcast of the show was suspended between 23 and 27 March 2015 during the period of national mourning of the first prime minister of Singapore Lee Kuan Yew's death.

-Awards & Nominations
+Accolades

 Life Is Beautiful was nominated for only one technical award in Star Awards 2016.
 Lim Hap Choon was nominated for Best Cameraman, but lost to Steve Wong Kwok Chung from The Journey: Our Homeland.